-Pursuant to certain provisions of U.S. Internal Revenue Code of 1986, as amended, commonly known as FATCA, a "foreign financial institution" may be required to withhold on certain payments it makes ("foreign passthru payments") to persons that fail to meet certain certification, reporting, or related requirements.
+Pursuant to certain provisions of the U.S. Internal Revenue Code of 1986, as amended, commonly known as FATCA, a "foreign financial institution" may be required to withhold on certain payments it makes ("foreign passthru payments") to persons that fail to meet certain certification, reporting, or related requirements.
 The Issuer believes that it is a foreign financial institution for these purposes.
 A number of jurisdictions (including Iceland) have entered into, or have agreed in substance to, intergovernmental agreements with the United States to implement FATCA ("IGAs"), which modify the way in which FATCA applies in their jurisdictions.
-Certain aspects of the application of the FATCA provisions and IGAs to instruments such as the Debt Securities, including whether withholding would ever be required pursuant to FATCA or an IGA with respect to payments on instruments such as the Debt Securities, are uncertain and may be subject to change.
-Even if withholding would be required pursuant to FATCA or an IGA with respect to payments on instruments such as the Debt Securities, such withholding would not apply prior to 1 January 2019 and Debt Securities issued on or prior to the date that is six months after the date that is six months after the date on which final regulations defining "foreign passthru payments" are filed with the U.S. Federal Register generally would be "grandfathered" for purposes of FATCA withholding unless such Debt Securities are (i) materially modified after such date or (ii) treated as equity for U.S. federal income tax purposes.
-However, if additional Debt Securities (as described under "Terms and Conditions-Further Issues") that are not distinguishable from outstanding Debt Securities in the same Series are issued after the expiration of the grandfathering period and are subject to withholding under FATCA, then withholding agents may treat all Debt Securities in such Series, including grandfathered Debt Securities, as subject to withholding under FATCA.
+Certain aspects of the application of the application of the FATCA provisions and IGAs to instruments such as the Debt Securities, including whether withholding would ever be required pursuant to FATCA or an IGA with respect to payments on instruments such as the Debt Securities, are uncertain and may be subject to change.
+Even if withholding would be required pursuant to FATCA or an IGA with respect to payments on instruments such as the Debt Securities, such withholding would not apply prior to the date that is two years after the date on which final regulations defining foreign passthru payments are published in the U.S. Federal Register, and Bonds characterised as debt (or which are not otherwise characterised as equity and have a fixed term) for U.S. federal tax purposes that are issued on or prior to the date that is six months after the date on which final regulations defining "foreign passthru payments" are filed with the U.S. Federal Register generally would be "grandfathered" for purposes of FATCA withholding unless such Debt Securities are (i) materially modified after such date or (ii) treated as equity for U.S. federal income tax purposes.
+However, if additional Debt Securities that are not distinguishable from outstanding Debt Securities in the same Series are issued after the expiration of the grandfathering period and are subject to withholding under FATCA, then withholding agents may treat all Debt Securities in such Series, including grandfathered Debt Securities, as subject to withholding under FATCA.
 Holders should consult their own tax advisors regarding how these rules may apply to their investment in the Debt Securities.
+In the event any withholding would be required pursuant to FATCA or an IGA with respect to payments on the Debt Securities, no person will be required to pay additional amounts as a result of the withholding.